Boy 'murdered family on New Year's Eve'

 "It's a terribly tragic incident," the prosecutor added.

-Neighbours told local media that Scott Kologi has special needs, and did not attend the local high school unlike his older brother and sister.
+Neighbours told local media that Scott Kologi has autism, and did not attend the local high school unlike his older brother and sister.

 Veronica Mass, a family friend, told NJ.com the Kologis "were a close-knit family".